siriusphp/invokator/docs/2_1_simple_stacks.md

 title: Simple stacks
 ---

-# The simple stack locator
+# The simple processor

-This locator has the following characteristics:
+This processor has the following characteristics:
 1. All the parameters are passed down to each of the callables as which means all the callables should have the same signature (although this restriction can be by-passed with **modifiers**)
 2. The values returned by the callables are ignored